tanyadima/ticket-booking-app/Readme.md

 200 Susses
 201 Entity created successfully
-401 The user is not authorized to access the resource 403 The session is invalid or expired
+401 The user is not authorized to access the resource 403 The jwt is invalid or expired
 400 Bad Request
 404 Entity not found